 Even after Lyft beat, Wall Street pummels former unicorns

-Wall Street pummeled shares of companies including Lyft , Uber Technologies , SmileDirectClub and Slack Technologies on Thursday as investors grew more sour on money-losing former startups that listed their shares this year in hyped-up IPOs.
+U.S. stocks dropped on Thursday as worries that the United States and China may not be able to strike a trade deal cast a shadow over strong earnings reports from Apple and Facebook.

-SAN FRANCISCO: Wall Street pummeled shares of companies including Lyft , Uber Technologies , SmileDirectClub and Slack Technologies on Thursday as investors grew more sour on money-losing former startups that listed their shares this year in hyped-up IPOs.
+SAN FRANCISCO: Wall Street pummeled shares of companies including Lyft , Uber Technologies , SmileDirectClub and Slack Technologies on Thursday as investors grew more sour on money-losing former startups that went public this year.

-Lyft tumbled 5per cent after reporting better-than-expected quarterly results late on Wednesday, while Pinterest dropped 2per cent ahead of its report after the bell.
+Lyft tumbled 6per cent after reporting better-than-expected quarterly results late on Wednesday, while Pinterest dropped 3per cent ahead of its report after the bell.

 Uber slumped 7per cent, bringing its decline since its May initial public offer to 30per cent.
-SmileDirectClub also fell 5per cent, extending the loss since its IPO last month to 49per cent, despite a wave of "buy" ratings this month from investment banks involved in listing the company, which sells plastic teeth aligners, a rival to traditional braces, directly to customers.
+SmileDirectClub also fell 4per cent, extending the loss since its initial public offering last month to almost 50per cent, despite this month's wave of "buy" ratings from investment banks involved in listing the direct seller of plastic teeth aligners that compete with traditional braces.

-Crowdstrike Holdings , Beyond Meat and Slack each fell 3per cent or more.
+Crowdstrike Holdings and Beyond Meat fell more than 3per cent, while Slack lost 6per cent.
+Instead of an IPO, Slack listed its shares directly on the stock market in June, and they have fallen 15per cent since then.

 The day's selling in those stocks reflects investors' growing distaste for a wave of high-profile companies that went public this year, many of them cloaked in the trappings of technology companies worthy of the highest valuations, despite being unprofitable.